 Unfortunately, this isn’t possible because Studielink is closed after this date.
 In very exceptional cases, the faculty director may allow you to start during the academic year.
 Please contact the programme to see if this is possible.
 If you’re allowed, the Enrolment Centre needs to receive the following items from you:

 Also, don’t forget to hand in a certified copy of your graduation certificate and grade list, as well as a copy of your passport.
-If applicable we will also need a copy of your Dutch residence permit and (if you have a non-Dutch diploma) proof that you meet the language requirements.
+If applicable we will also need a copy of your Dutch residence permit (other than for study) and (if you have a non-Dutch diploma) proof that you meet the language requirements.

 If you want to switch to a different degree programme next academic year you can register via Studielink.
 Please check out which deadlines apply to you.
 If you want to change degree programme during the academic year, you must get permission from the faculty director and complete an interim registration (see question: Can I register for a degree programme that has already started after 1 September?)